Alaska

 - Legal scholars who question whether restricting the public's right to record police would survive First Amendment challenges in federal court

-As of early 2026, SB 85 has not advanced beyond its initial committee referral and no hearings have been scheduled.
+As of May 2026, SB 85 has not been enacted and no committee hearings have been scheduled.

 Recording Police During Specific Situations